Adamu-Tako/al-Quran/README.md

 # al-Quran
-A react app built around an API available Rapidapi.
+A react app built around an API available on Rapidapi.

 ## How to download and run the app